Geospatial Technologies, Applied (CGT)

 Students enrolled in stand-alone certificate programs are not eligible for federal financial aid.
 UofL students must be enrolled in a degree granting program in conjunction with the certificate program to receive federal aid.

-Students seeking the certificate must apply in, and be approved by, the Department of Geography and Geosciences.
+Students seeking the certificate must apply in, and be approved by, the Department of Geographic and Environmental Sciences.
 Admission to the certificate program is open to any undergraduate student with a cumulative GPA of 3.0 or higher.

 This undergraduate certificate program also may be completed as stand-alone credential.
 However, students must be enrolled in a degree program to be eligible for federal financial aid.